Nordic American Tankers Ltd (NYSE: NAT) – Result From US Presidential Election Has No Impact On NAT

 Dear shareholders and Investors,

-We would note that we don't expect there will be a noticeable immediate impact on Nordic American Tankers irrespective of who is the winner/looser in the upcoming presidential election.
+We would note that we don't expect there will be a noticeable immediate impact on Nordic American Tankers irrespective of who is the winner in the upcoming presidential election.

 Sincerely,